OrderLab/TrainCheck/mldaikon/static_analyzer/README.md

 - [ ] Black list for pyan inputs (filenames)

-- [ ] Make one call graph for each of the modules in the user code
+- [x] Make one call graph for each of the modules in the user code

-- [ ] Only output necessary functions to the ".log" in way2
+- [x] Only output non-hidden functions to the ".log" in way2

 # Not urgent